Guppy16/pico-tts/README.md

 - NOTE that this has been the cause of many accidental failures in the past..

 ---
-## To Do
-- :tick: Transfer PWM setup to `tts/`
-- [ ] Transfer DMA setup to `tts/`
-- [ ] Transfer repeating timer to `tts/`
-- [ ] Transfer print config to logging / utils?
-Maybe check `refactor` branch
-- [ ] Rename `config.h` to `dshot_config.h`.
-Wrap variables in a namespace and remove prefix `DSHOT_`.
-- [ ] `tts.h` can be renamed `dshot_hw.h`?
-- [ ] Transfer dma frame sending to `shoot.h`

-## Backlog
-- [ ] attempt proper arm sequence
-- [ ] Try: DSHOT_SPEED = DEBUG ?
-0.008 : 1200 kHz
-- [ ] Add validation to ensure PWM, DMA, repeating timer have been setup correctly
-- [ ] Currently dma writes to a PWM counter compare.
-This actually writes to two dma channels (because upper / lower 16 bits are separate counters).
-Hence we render one dma channel useless.
-Is it possible to implement this in a better way?
-- [ ] Do we need to use the Arduino framework?
-Or can we just use the Pico SDK and import libraries 3rd party libs if necessary?
-If the latter, we could either consider [Wiz IO](https://github.com/Wiz-IO/wizio-pico) or check out [this post](https://community.platformio.org/t/include-pico-stdlib-h-causes-errors/22997).

----
 ## Functions

 - :tick: calculating duty cycle of bits from dshot speed